 Academic achievement is tracked half-termly throughout the year from Year 7 up to Year 13.
-For Years 7 up to Year 9 a termly report is produced for parents/carers that provides information on levels of progress (shown as either a sub-level such as 4b, 5a etc or, as a GCSE grade or BTEC equivalent such as Grade A or Pass, Merit or Distinction).
-Whilst these termly reports contain current academic levels of achievement (a working at level or grade) the half-termly report indicates attitudes to learning and their behaviour.
+For Years 7 to Year 9 a termly report is produced and e-mailed to parents/carers that provides information on Attitude to Learning and their progress towards target for each subject.
+Whilst these termly reports contain academic progress information the half-termly report will contain additional attitudes to learning grades as well as attendance information.

-Other mechanisms for reviewing student progress include consultation evenings which are available to view within the Academy calendar.
-In addition teaching and/or support staff are available, via appointment, to discuss progress throughout the year.
+Parents/carers can review their child’s progress at Parent’s Evenings.
+In addition, teaching and/or support staff are available, via appointment, to discuss progress throughout the year.